-The claims process can be overwhelming, but it’s essential to follow the proper steps in order to receive compensation from your car insurance company.
-This guide will walk you through the insurance claims process for car accidents so you know what to expect and get the most out of your claim.
+The claims process can be overwhelming, but you must follow the proper steps to receive compensation from your car insurance company.
+This guide will walk you through the insurance claims process for car accidents so you can get the most out of your claim.

 - Call your insurance company as soon as possible after an accident.
 An insurance adjuster will review the incident and determine who was at fault.

 - If you file a collision claim with the other driver’s insurance company, you will not have to pay a deductible.
 But if you file with your own company, you will be responsible for the deductible.

 - If unsatisfied with the insurance company’s settlement offer, you can appeal the decision and ask the insurer to reconsider.